jhucsf/fall2022/assign/assign05.md

 the message has actually been delivered to all of the receivers in the room, but it should not return a status until the message is done being enqueued.

+**Important:** Remember that stack allocated data is _thread local_ and must not be shared between threads.
+Since the `MessageQueue` is being used as an inter-thread communication primitive, you must ensure that messages pushed to the queue are always heap-allocated (e.g. allocated using `new`).
+Likewise, ensure that the dequeuing thread takes responsibility for freeing the memory.
+Finally, don't forget to empty the queue (i.e. free all queued messages) when the queue is destroyed to prevent memory leaks when a _receiver_ disconnects before all messages could be delivered to it (consider where this happens carefully to implement the correct synchronization).

-Note: While we recommend `sem_timedwait()` in the starter code, `sem_wait()` is also acceptable for simplicity.
+Note: While we recommend `sem_timedwait()` in the starter code, `sem_wait()` is also acceptable for simplicity (i.e. you may safely ignore `ts`).
 (Using `sem_timedwait()` has the advantage that the thread handling a connection with a receiver will not be blocked indefinitely if there are no messages waiting to be delivered to that receiver.)

 ### Synchronizing shared data

-Synchronization is typically necessary when multiple threads can attempt to access the same data at the same time.
+Synchronization is typically necessary when multiple threads can attempt to access the same data in a hazardous manner at the same time.
 Synchronization may also be necessary if certain semantics are desired of accessed to shared data (e.g. guaranteed ordering).

-Strictly speaking, if the data type is _atomic_, read accesses need not be synchronized so long as they can probably never occur at the same time as a write.
-However, for this assignment, we are not using _atomic types_, so you will need to synchronize _all_ concurrent access.
+Strictly speaking, if the data type is _atomic_, read accesses need not be synchronized so long as they can never occur at the same time as a write.
+However, for this assignment, we are not using _atomic types_, so you will need to synchronize _all concurrent access_.

-The section of code where synchronized access to data is implemented is called a "critical section", and should be limited in length as concurrency is greatly restricted in these sections.
+The section of code where synchronized access to data is imposed is called a "critical section", and should be limited in length as concurrency is greatly restricted in these sections.
 Making critical sections too long can potentially cripple performance in real-world applications.